 For example, your counterparty may expressly communicate directly to you that they are not going to be able to meet the terms of the contract.
 If that goes to a material aspect of the bargain, you can rely on it as an anticipatory breach or repudiation to move on to other options and recover for any damages from the breach (and, in some instances, there may be no damages if it is actually cheaper to go with a different option at that point.
 But keep in mind it is best to have such a thing in writing to make sure there is a “clear” or “unequivocal” basis.
 The contemporaneous written record, unlike memories and testimony in litigation, does not evolve or change over time.

 Alternatively, your counterparty may simply act in some way that makes it certain they do not intend to comply with the terms of your contract.
 Perhaps they sold their entire inventory to a competitor (and cannot assign the contractual duty to perform).
 With no product, there is no way they could honor the contract.
 Again, however, you want to be sure and have objective proof to rely upon, since it would not be reasonable for you to act upon mere rumors or indirect indications from others of the counterparty’s inability or unwillingness to perform.
 They may have other unknown arrangements in place to fulfill their part of the deal once due.
-Declaring a repudiation could be a breach than on your part and otherwise materially changing your position would only cost you more.
+Declaring a repudiation could be a breach on your part and otherwise materially changing your position would only cost you more.

 You can seek “adequate assurances” if there is a legitimate reason to question the other party’s intent to perform

 Communication is important too because an anticipatory breach cannot exist if there is a mistake of law or fact creating a reasonable misunderstanding by the other party as to whether performance was due, so it is incumbent on you to clear up any such mistake before declaring a breach.
 Further, the fact that one party is merely uncertain or unsure if they will be able to hold up their end of the bargain is never enough.
-The intent not to perform must be unequivocal and clear.
-That also prevents parties from unjustly manipulating appearances to declare an early breach on the other side as well.
+The intent to not perform must be unequivocal and clear.
+That also prevents parties from unjustly manipulating appearances to declare an early breach on the other side.